Some Popular Questions People Ask

 What about a WordPress blog instead of a website?
 Is it cheaper?

 Yes, it is cheaper.
 In fact, the WordPress Blog is free and you can do it yourself.
 You can create a self-hosted WordPress blog on WordPress.com.
 You can also buy a WordPress template and install it.
 There are thousands of WordPress templates available on the Internet.
-They cost on average about forty dollars.
+They cost on average about $40.
+The WordPress websites are using many plug-ins.
+There are more than 47,000 WordPress plug-ins are available.
+Some of them a free, but most good plug-ins cost money.

 Cheap is a relative thing.
 The custom made WordPress Blog can easily cost you the same or more than any manually created or static website.